scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2009-12-30-it-s-like-that-time-i-hung-out-with-derrida-and-we-only-talked-about-our-cats.md

-## It’s like that time I hung out with Derrida and we only talked about our cats.*
+## It's like that time I hung out with Derrida and we only talked about our cats.*

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2009/12/its-like-that-time-i-hung-out-with-derrida-and-we-only-talked-about-our-cats
  * Wednesday, December 30, 2009